-After a successful launch last year, the Centre for Adult Learning & Professional Development at NUI Galway is delighted to announce, that it will again be supporting the development of female leadership in the technology sector, by offering scholarships to eligible women.
-This year there will be two scholarships available for the MSc in Technology Management, starting in September 2019.
+The Centre for Adult Learning & Professional Development at NUI Galway is delighted to announce, that it will again be supporting the development of female leadership in the technology sector, by offering scholarships to eligible women.
+This year there will be two scholarships available for the MSc in Technology Management, starting in September 2020.
 The scholarships aim to advance female leadership and increase diversity in technology organisations and all high-tech environments.

 Each scholarship is valued at €7,900, which is 50% of the fee for the MSc in Technology Management, and will be awarded on a competitive basis.
-Applications will open on Monday 1st April 2019 and will be accepted until Sunday 30th June 2019.
 The scholarship is awarded in conjunction with the 30% Club.
 Globally, the 30% Club is establishing partnerships with Universities to rectify the under-representation of women at senior levels in organisations, particularly apparent in the technology sector.
 One of the mechanisms being employed to achieve this is by supporting women to undertake postgraduate technology courses.

 Gillian Harford, Country Executive for the 30% Club Ireland, commented:“Providing focused support for female talent is one of the key pillars of our strategy and we know how important and impactful executive education is for senior career progression.
 We are immensely grateful to NUI Galway for their very generous support in the provision of the Executive MBA and MSc in Technology Management scholarships – the latter being particularly important in supporting greater numbers of senior talented women in STEM”.

-Emma Kilduff, a software development manager in MetLife Innovation Centre was awarded the MSc scholarship last year.
+Emma Kilduff, a software development manager in MetLife Innovation Centre was awarded the MSc scholarship.

-Applications for the MSc in Technology Management scholarship will open on Monday 1st April and will close Sunday 30th June 2019.
-Scholarship applicants must have been offered or eligible for a place on the MSc in Technology Management before being considered for this funding.
-Find our more about the 30% Club Application Procedure.
+The 30% Club scholarship will be offered on the basis of a scholarship statement and interview.
+Scholarship statements should be submitted as part of your course application.
+Applications for the MSc in Technology Management scholarship are now open and will close 31st July 2020.
+Scholarship applicants must have been offered or be eligible for a place on the MSc in Technology Management before being considered for this funding.
+Find out more about the 30% Club Application Procedure.